tasharen/ngui/Assets/NGUI/ReadMe - 2.7.0.txt

 - NEW: You can now specify the movement threshold that will be used to determine whether button presses are eligible for clicks on UICamera.
 - NEW: You can now specify an input field to be password-based, and it will only hide the text once you start typing.
 - FIX: UIButtonTween can now disable objects properly after a toggle.
-- FIX: UISavedOption can now save the state of a single checkbox in addition to a group of checkboxes.
+- FIX: UISavedOption can now save the state of a single toggle in addition to a group of togglees.
 - FIX: Localization now handles duplicate key entries silently.
 - FIX: Widgets not using a texture will now have gizmos.
 - FIX: Fix for the OnClick event on touch-based devices.